 Sharon Randall was a funny, intelligent, articulate and dedicated teacher with a deep well of empathy.
 She and her husband Dave are very close friends with Vicki and me.
 We attended their wedding, spent many nights happily socializing together and shared experiences teaching together as well.
 In 2019, Sharon, Dave and I took a group of students to Germany on a school exchange.
 Sharon's grace and composure, her empathy and compassion, her sense of adventure and genuine joy to be with students in a foreign country was inspiring.
 Sharon was the soft shoulder to help students who were reluctant or shy, she was the one to whom so many relied on for strength.
 This, of course was not limited to our exchange to Germany...this was the norm for such a wonderful teacher and person.
 Sharon lost an incredibly short battle with cancer in the fall of 2019.
 The day I received the Alex Trebek Medal from the Royal Canadian Geographical Society, in Ottawa, Vicki and I found out we had lost Sharon to cancer.
 We were devastated; losing Sharon was inconceivable to us.
 I am honoured to carry Sharon's name in my back pocket, her smile and joyful nature will always stay with me and push me forward on the Tour de Cure.

 In many ways I was inspired to take up the challenge because of my mother, Sally Young.
 You see Sally is a cancer survivor and has always been an amazing role model for my children and me.
 Those of you who know her, know just how strong she is and how proud I am to be her son.
-So, I am riding for her.
+She is my rock.
+She is my lodestar.
+This inspirational human is still vibrant at the age of 88, due in no small part to early detection and care from BC Cancer.
+So, I am riding for her because I love her so much and if I ever face a diagnosis I know what to do, how to compose myself, what to learn, how to care for others all because of her.
 I am also riding to honour the memory of my father Doug Young who lost his battle with cancer in 2010.
 The lesson I learned from his cancer story was to never take my health for granted and to always listen to my body.
 Pay attention to small signs, live a healthy lifestyle, and get preventative care.
 A good lesson to learn.

 My good friend, Denise Grant lost both her father Jim and her mother Rose to cancer.
 Jim and Rose were always generous and kind souls and I have fond memories of them from childhood.
 They were kind.
 They seemed larger than life.
 My most enduring memory of them is their laughter; they always seemed to have so much fun together.
 In 2013, to raise awareness about colorectal cancer and to honour her father, Denise hiked Mount Kilimanjaro raising over $13,000 for cancer research.
 This was a monumental task, one she never wavered from accomplishing.
 I am so inspired by her; she gave to me the belief that people can accomplish amazing things and that no goal is too lofty.
 I am honoured to have known them and proud to carry their names in my back pocket for the Tour de Cure.